Characterizing losses in InAs two-dimensional electron gas-based gatemon qubits: Appendix C: Measurement setup

-A two-level quantum system undergoes Rabi oscillations when driven at the transition frequency between the two levels.
-The drive coherently rotates the qubit between the $|0\rangle$ to $|1\rangle$ states, where the final qubit state depends on the width of the drive pulse $\tau_\mathrm{Rabi}$.
-We measure the dynamics of the qubit in the time domain by coherently driving Rabi oscillations and measuring the characteristic lifetime.
+A schematic of the measurement setup is found in \cref{fig:fridge}.
+Measurements are conducted in a Triton, a croygen-free dilution refrigerator from Oxford Instruments.
+The device chip is placed in a QCage, a microwave sample holder from QDevil, and connected to the printed circuit board by aluminum wirebonds.
+RF signals are sent from a vector network analyzer or a microwave signal generator and attenuated by -56 dB with attenuation at each plate as noted.
+The signal then passes through an Eccosorb filter, made from cured castable epoxy resin.
+The signal is then sent through the sample, returned through another Eccosorb filter, and passed through a Quinstar isolator with 20 dB isolation and 0.2 dB insertion loss.
+A traveling wave parametric amplifier then amplifies the signal, which is then passed through another isolator, and then amplified with a low noise amplifier mounted to the 4K plate and two room temperature amplifiers (MITEQ) outside the fridge.

 Pulsed signals are generated by an arbitrary waveform generator with a 1 \SI{}{\giga Sa/s} sampling rate and mixed with a continuous microwave source.
 Simultaneously, a continuous probe tone set to the readout resonator frequency is used to dispersively measure the qubit state.
 The outgoing signal is then demodulated and a homodyne detection voltage $V_H$ is measured by a digitizer with a 500 \SI{}{\mega Sa/s} sampling rate.